Attila-fawal/Restaurant-reservations-System/README.md

 ## Deployment
 This project was deployed Using Code-Institute-Org/gitpod-full-template.

+The project was deployed to GitHub Pages using the following steps...

+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Main Branch
+- Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-Steps for deployment
+Steps for deployment to heroku:

 - Fork or clone this repository.
 - create new heroku account or if you already have one press to create a new app.
-- Add name for your new app And choose the region Go to settings and add buildpacks python and nodeJS In that order.
+- Add name for your new app And choose the region Go to settings and add buildpacks python.
 - add a Config Var called PORT.
-Set this to 8000.
+Set this to 8000.CLOUDINARY_URL,DATABASE_URL,HEROKU_POSTGRESQL_COBALT_URL,SECRET_KEY.
 - Link the Heroku app to the repository
 - Click the Deploy